 It doesn’t matter if you are bringing a new dog home as a permanent member of your family or as a temporary foster.
 We have to set these dogs up for success.

 Before you can really get started, you need to allow for proper decompression if the dog is older (7 months and up).
 When dogs are coming from the shelter or even a foster home, they need time to decompress in a new environment.
 They need to be able to get used to smells, sounds and activities before being introduced to other dogs or joining the family.
 (I have a detailed article that I can send you, just send me a pm, it is also available on my website.)

-Start to grow the dog’s knowledge by teaching them new things.
+Start to grow the dog’s knowledge by teaching new things.
 Basic obedience, manners, and growing your relationship is your job even if the dog is a foster.
 This also creates a different relationship between you and the dogs.
-I always explain it like this, by teaching you are going from roommate/vending machine to guide/teacher.
+I always explain it like this: by teaching you are going from roommate/vending machine to guide/teacher.